Gallery 1

 Back to the shop for more diagnostic work and more riddles.
 Cars are like puzzles for adults, only you get more than a pretty picture to look at when you get everything back together.

 Speaking of pretty pictures…This is a Roe Supercharger on a Viper.
-Looks pretty, makes gobs of torque ’cause you know, the Viper clearly needed more.
-Ahem.
+Looks pretty, makes gobs of torque ’cause you know, the Viper clearly needed more torque.

 Yep.
 It makes torque.
 And more torque.
 And then when you think you’re done, it piles on still more torque.
 Tires, please!